apache/openwhisk/docs/actions-new.md

 1. introduce the runtime specification into the [runtimes manifest](../ansible/files/runtimes.json),
 2. add a new `actions-<your runtime>.md` file to the [docs](.) directory,
 3. add a link to your new language or runtime to the [top level index](actions.md#languages-and-runtimes),
-4. add an "echo" action to the [tests artifacts](../tests/dat/actions).
+4. add an "echo" action to the [tests artifacts](../tests/dat/actions),

-For some languages, it may also be necessary to
-5. add the runtime to the [Swagger file](../core/controller/src/main/resources/apiv1swagger.json),
+5. add the runtime to the [Swagger file](../core/controller/src/main/resources/apiv1swagger.json).,
-6. add the file extension of your runtime to the [test helpers](../tests/src/test/scala/common/rest/WskRest.scala).

-**Note:** Steps 3-6 are ripe for automation and should further reduce the touch-points for adding a new runtime to the OpenWhisk platform in the future.
+**Note:** Steps 3-5 are ripe for automation and should further reduce the touch-points for adding a new runtime to the OpenWhisk platform in the future.

 ### Canonical runtime repository